AzureAD/microsoft-identity-web/TESTING.md

    `Set ClientSemVer=1.5.1`

-4. cd to ProjectTemplates and add the client secrets (or your own config file) to the Configuration.json file
+4. In ProjectTemplates open the Configuration.json file and add the client secrets (or your own config file) .

    `"B2C_Client_ClientSecret": "secret_goes_here",`